ChristianHMeier/collatz-pwa/README.md

 # Collatz Conjecture PWA

 A small project made from the desire of practicing PWA development and teach about the Collatz Conjecture.
+A live demo can be tested [here](https://christianhmeier.github.io/collatz-pwa/).

 The calculator accepts any positive integer number and applies recursively the following operations until reaching the 4-2-1 cycle, or trivial cycle.